theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/server-report-services/ssrs-in-vs.md

  {: .box-note }
 **Note:** Every runtime parameter with *Parameterized Behaviour* allows only one query parameter name as its input.
-If you want to use multiple inputs for a runtime parameter, you can use VS Report Designer tools to combine multiple parameters into a single *Computed Query Parameter*.
+If you want to use multiple inputs for a runtime parameter, you can use VS Report Designer tools to combine multiple parameters into a single *Computed Query Parameter*, see [Using Computed Query Parameters for SSRS with Xtract Universal](https://kb.theobald-software.com/xtract-universal/xu-ssrs-parameterizing-in-vs).

 #### How to set dynamic Runtime Parameters